Mercari vs eBay: Which Platform Should You Sell On?

 Mercari's prepaid labels are convenient, but they're not always the cheapest option.
 Sometimes buying your own label through Pirate Ship or eBay's shipping saves money.

-eBay is famously buyer-friendly.
-Their money-back guarantee means buyers can return items even if you have a "no returns" policy—if they claim the item wasn't as described.
-And eBay often sides with buyers in disputes.
+eBay is super buyer-friendly.
+Money-back guarantee means buyers can return stuff even if you have a "no returns" policy if they claim it wasn't as described. eBay usually sides with the buyer.

 Mercari has a 3-day window.
-Buyers have 3 days to rate and request returns after delivery.
-After that, the sale is final.
-If a buyer tries to return something outside that window, you're protected.
+Buyers have 3 days after delivery to rate and request returns.
+After that it's final.

 The Selling Experience